Documentation

 4. Jeeps & Scout Dana 18/20 T/C & Adapters

-This Jeep section deals transfer cases used in the 1941-1979 Jeep vehicles and Scouts.
-The purpose of this information is to provide the needed help with stock part identification, conversion parts needed, and general information on what to expect when dealing with these drivetrain components.
-D20 & D18 Power Flow
+This Jeep section deals with transfer cases used in the 1941-1979 Jeep vehicles and Scouts.
+This information aims to provide the needed help with stock part identification, conversion parts needed, and general information on what to expect when dealing with these drivetrain components.
+D20 and D18 Power Flow.

 Dana 18 Transfer Case

 The cast iron Dana 18 was an offset transfer case used from 1941 to 1971.
 Although compact in size and relatively light in weight, the transfer case was quite reliable.
-The initial units were a twin stick design that featured a 2wd-4wd shifter with second high-low shifter.
-Later models would be offered in a single style shifter only; however, many have been and continue to be converted to twin stick configurations.
+The initial units were a twin stick design that featured a 2WD-4WD shifter with a second high-low shifter.
+Later models would be offered in a single-style shifter only; however, many have been and continue to be converted to twin stick configurations.
 There was also an interlock detent pin between the two shifter rails.
-Over the years many Jeepers have removed the interlock to obtain another shifting option of a 2wd rear low only.
+Over the years many Jeepers have removed the interlock to obtain another shifting option of a 2WD rear low only.
 The low range for the Dana 18 was standard with a 2.46:1 low range.

-The 5 bolt pattern on the front of the Dana 18 can best be described as the state of Texas.
-The front indexing hole can further I.D. the year based on diameter ranging from the early 3.15” to the later 4”.
-Sm hole Dana 18 Lg hole Dana 20
+The five-bolt pattern on the front of the Dana 18 can best be described as the state of Texas.
+The front indexing hole can further I.D. the year based on diameter ranging from the early 3.15" to the later 4".
+Small hole Dana 18 and Large hole Dana 20.

-The rear yoke was a 10 spline flange style yoke with a 10 spline 1310 Non-CV up front.
-A drum parking brake was also common on the rear of the transfer case.
+The rear yoke was a 10-spline flange style yoke with a 10-spline 1310 Non-CV up front.
+A drum parking brake was also common on the transfer case's rear.

 The Dana 18 was the only cast Iron offset transfer case used by Jeep.
-The offset configuration was a passenger side drop with the exception of early prototypes.
-To clarify offset: Early jeeps were basically built with both front and rear axle pumpkins shifted over to the passenger side.
+The offset configuration was a passenger-side drop except for early prototypes.
+To clarify offset: Early jeeps were built with front and rear axle pumpkins shifted over to the passenger side.
 The Dana 18 design utilized both front and rear yokes offset to be in line with the axle pumpkins.
-It is quite easy to I.D. this feature as the front and rear drive shafts would also be in line with each other.
+It is quite easy to I.D. this feature as the front and rear driveshafts would also align with each other.

-Since the transfer is clocked down on the passenger side, the front and rear drive shafts sitting bellow the transmission.
-This clearly offers better angles for both the front and rear drive shafts and hence better angles.
-This is a big advantage for the shorter wheel based jeeps.
+Since the transfer is clocked down on the passenger side, the front and rear driveshafts sit below the transmission.
+This offers better angles for both the front and rear drive shafts and, hence, better angles.
+This is a big advantage for the shorter wheel-based jeeps.

-The “offset” clearly has its advantages, unfortunately the offset also creates a challenge for the Dana 18 and the transfer case is not impervious to failure.
+The "offset" clearly has its advantages, unfortunately, the offset also creates a challenge for the Dana 18 and the transfer case is not impervious to failure.
 The offset design creates a torque load on the intermediate shaft and bearing.
-The increase load on the idler shaft coupled with the helical gears wanting to travel can cause failure.
-The failures can begin as a mild leak or can be as catastrophic as the Dana case cracking in half.
-Jeep initially used a small ¾” idler diameter shaft followed with civilian model upgrades of 1-1/8” in 1946 and 1-1/4 in 1955.
-Another design change to the “large hole” Dana 18 would further add strength to the case as the casting and manufacturing procedures were significantly improved upon.
+The increased load on the idler shaft coupled with the helical gears wanting to travel can cause failure.
+The failures can begin as a mild leak or as catastrophic as the Dana case cracking in half.
+Jeep initially used a small ¾" idler diameter shaft followed by civilian model upgrades of 1-1/8" in 1946 and 1-1/4 in 1955.
+Another design change to the "large hole" Dana 18 would further strengthen the case as the casting and manufacturing procedures were significantly improved upon.

-It should be noted, Dana 18 failures are somewhat rare and many could have been avoided with proper maintenance.
+It should be noted that, Dana 18 failures are somewhat rare and many could have been avoided with proper maintenance.
 In no way should the Dana 18 be considered weak, as we have seen this transfer case easily handle V-8 power.
-There are limits though and there have been a few individuals that are clearly exceeding the expectations of what the Dana 18 can handle.
+There are limits though and there have been a few individuals who are clearly exceeding the expectations of what the Dana 18 can handle.

 Dana 18 rebuild kit: We offer a complete rebuild kit for the Dana 18 transfer case.
-Our kit comes complete with bearings, seals.
+Our kit comes complete with bearings and seals.
 401801 or we also offer a seal and gasket kit 402018 - SEAL AND GASKET KIT-DANA18/20

 One of the best features of the Dana 18 is the PTO port in the rear of the transfer case.
-This feature was extremely popular for rural Americans wanting to use their vehicles around farm, field and forest.
-An incredibly large amount of aftermarket implements were offered including not only winches but log splitters, water pumps, and numerous other agricultural tools.
+This feature was extremely popular for rural Americans wanting to use their vehicles around farms, fields and forests.
+An incredibly large amount of aftermarket implements were offered, including winches, log splitters, water pumps and numerous other agricultural tools.

 Indexing: The Dana 18 transfer cases were indexed to the stock transmission by either a bearing or bearing retainer.
 Early jeeps equipped with either T90 or T84 transmissions used a bearing to index the transmission to the transfer case.
-These are commonly known as “Small Hole” Dana 18 transfer cases.
-When the T86 was introduced around 1965 the transmission was indexed by an index hub where a bearing fit inside it.
-These indexing retainers were 4” in diameter and were used with “Large Hole” Dana 18 transfer cases.
-It should be noted that most of our adapters utilizes these indexing retainers.
+These are commonly known as "Small Hole" Dana 18 transfer cases.
+When the T86 was introduced around 1965 the transmission was indexed by an index hub with a bearing fit inside it.
+These indexing retainers were 4" in diameter and were used with "Large Hole" Dana 18 transfer cases.
+It should be noted that most of our adapters utilize these indexing retainers.
 This allows our adapters to be used on both small and large hole transfer cases.
-Likewise most jeep transmissions used behind the Dana 18 can be interchanged by simply exchanging the one retainer for another.
-There were also a few transmissions that actually had a built in hub on the adapter like the T-18 and therefore are the exception to the rule.
+Likewise, most Jeep transmissions behind the Dana 18 can be interchanged by exchanging one retainer for another.
+There were also a few transmissions that actually had a built-in hub on the adapter like the T-18 and therefore are the exception to the rule.

-Gears and Splines: During the 30 year span of the Dana 18, Jeep would use several transmissions.
-The spline count of the transmission output shaft and tooth count of the input gear would slightly vary.
+Gears and Splines: During the 30 years of the Dana 18, Jeep would use several transmissions.
+The spline count of the transmission output shaft and tooth count of the input gear would vary slightly.
 As the figure below indicates the output shaft of the jeep transmission enters the front of the transfer and the input gear is then retained with a nut.
-In a factory configuration the differences are non-important.
-The differences can be critical however when it comes to: transmission interchangeability, Saturn Overdrives, low range gears and transmission conversions.
+In a factory configuration, the differences are non-important.
+However, the differences can be critical regarding transmission interchangeability, Saturn Overdrives, low-range gears and transmission conversions.

-The six spline output shaft was the most predominately used.
+The six-spline output shaft was the most predominately used.
 This was the factory configuration for most transmissions used during this time period.
-They include T84, T90, T86, T85, T89, T98a, and the T18.
-These transmissions commonly used a 26 or 29 tooth input gear.
-There were also some very early 27 splines gears found in MB Jeep Universals 1941-1945.
-The MB model is a dual lever shift control, can be identified by the small intermediate gear idler shaft that is only .750" in diameter.
-This MB transfer case is marginal for V8 power, so we suggest that you limit your engine size to a V6 or change the transfer case to the later model Dana 18.
-This transfer case uses an input gear with 1-3/8" 6 spline.
+They include T84, T90, T86, T85, T89, T98a and the T18.
+These transmissions commonly use a 26- or 29-tooth input gear.
+There were also some very early 27 spline gears found in MB Jeep Universals 1941-1945.
+The MB model is a dual lever shift control, which can be identified by the small intermediate gear idler shaft that is only .750" in diameter.
+This MB transfer case is marginal for V8 power, so we suggest limiting your engine size to a V6 or changing the transfer case to the later model Dana 18.
+This transfer case uses an input gear with a 1-3/8" 6 spline.
 We offer a special Saturn overdrive unit for use with this transfer case. drive gears

 Dana 20 Transfer Case

-The early applications were typically Jeep j-trucks and wagons.
+The early applications were typically Jeep J-trucks and wagons.
 These vehicles used the TH400 as the factory transmission.
 Jeep used an oddly engineered adapter to mate the TH400 to the Dana 20.
-Jeep apparently acquired 2wd TH400 output shafts from Cadillac with a large robust 32 spline output shaft; however, the actual adapter that mated the transmission and the transfer case was a flimsy cast adapter which was heavily prone to failure.
-Advance Adapters offers a replacement adapter kit to correct this faulty design under 50-0500
+Jeep acquired 2WD TH400 output shafts from Cadillac with a large robust 32-spline output shaft; however, the actual adapter that mated the transmission and the transfer case was a flimsy cast adapter that was heavily prone to failure.
+Advance Adapters offers a replacement adapter kit to correct this faulty design under 50-0500.

-The Dana 20 would eventually find its way into the CJ models as well, with complete replacement of the Dana 18 by 1972.
-Unlike the TH400 version of the Dana 20, the manual transmission applications remained with the typical 6 spline output shaft as used on the Dana 18.
-These transmissions would include T14a, T-15, T18, & T-150.
-As mentioned previously the TH400 was the only automatic Jeep would use behind the Dana 20.
-It should also be noted that International Harvester also utilized the Dana 20 in some of their smaller 4wd vehicles.
+The Dana 20 would eventually find its way into the CJ models as well, with a complete replacement of the Dana 18 by 1972.
+Unlike the TH400 version of the Dana 20, the manual transmission applications remained with the typical 6-spline output shaft as used on the Dana 18.
+These transmissions would include T14a, T-15, T18 and T-150.
+As mentioned previously, the TH400 was the only automatic Jeep that would be used behind the Dana 20.
+It should also be noted that International Harvester also utilized the Dana 20 in some of their smaller 4WD vehicles.
 The manual transmissions used by I.H. were the T18/T19 and their Dana 20 transfer cases were identical as with Jeep transfer cases including the 6 spline output shafts.
-I.H. also used the Torque Flight Automatic with the Dana 20, This Dana 20 was unique as the output shaft of the transmission was actually 23 spline.
+I.H. also used the Torque Flight Automatic with the Dana 20.
+This Dana 20 was unique as the output shaft of the transmission was actually 23 spline.

 Casting #'s on the Dana 20 can differ; however, most seem to start with C18-15.
 This commonly leads to misidentification of the transfer case as the number was commonly used on the large hole Dana 18 as well.

-Dana 20 rebuild kits: We offer a couple rebuild kits for the Dana 20 transfer case.
+Dana 20 rebuild kits: We offer a couple of rebuild kits for the Dana 20 transfer case.

 402018 - SEAL AND GASKET KIT-DANA18/20 JEEP TRANSFER CASE

-The Dana 20 transfer case shifters varied extensively on several models and normally feature a single stick operation consisting of two basic modes, High-Low and 2wd-4wd.
-The variation of shifters seemed to be based around the multitude of different Jeep models equipped with the Dana 20.
-The differences were at their greatest when comparing small wheel based too long wheel based vehicles.
+The Dana 20 transfer case shifters varied extensively on several models and normally feature a single stick operation consisting of two basic modes, High-Low and 2WD-4WD.
+The variation of shifters seemed to be based on the multitude of different Jeep models equipped with the Dana 20.
+The differences were at their greatest when comparing small wheel-based to long wheel-based vehicles.
 The shifters were always supported off the front of the transfer case.
 We have seen on some conversions using large truck transmissions like the Nv4500 where modifications to shifter linkage are required.
 Our Instruction sheets provide further details for these infrequent alterations.
 Many Dana 20 t-cases have been, and continue to be converted to twin stick configurations.
-An interlock detent pin between the two shifter rails can be removed in combination with a twin stick to obtain better shifting options including independent front or rear low only.
+An interlock detent pin between the two shifter rails can be removed with a twin stick to obtain better-shifting options including independent front or rear low only.
 T.C.
 Shifter 1 / T.C.
 Shift 1 Top Veiw / T.C.
 Shift 3 / T.C.
 Shift 4 / T.C.
 Shift 5 / T.C.
 Shift 6

-The low range for the Dana was acceptable but not envious with a 2.03:1 low range; however, there are aftermarket low range kits available for most versions of the Dana 20.
+The low range for the Dana was acceptable but not envious with a 2.03:1 low range; however, there are aftermarket low-range kits available for most versions of the Dana 20.
 The front and rear yokes were 10 spline much like the Dana 18.
 Later years of the Dana 20 would introduce a 26 spline.
-It should be noted that the increased number of splines from 10 to 26 were more likely for reasons of increased manufacturing productivity than strength improvement as the increase is actual diameter was minimal.
-We have however seen failure of the Dana 20 rear outputs shafts under extreme applications.
-Advance Adapters offer a 32 spline rear output shaft as an upgrade kit under 50-3020A.
+It should be noted that the increased number of splines from 10 to 26 was more likely due to increased manufacturing productivity than strength improvement as the increase in actual diameter was minimal.
+We have however seen failure of the Dana 20 rear output shafts under extreme applications.
+Advance Adapters offer a 32-spline rear output shaft as an upgrade kit under 50-3020A.

 It is fair to say, the Dana 20 made its mark on the history pages of Jeep.
 The transfer case was strong and dependable, but its compact size did limit its use.
 By 1979 the Dana 20 was scheduled to be replaced